-Placitas Artists - The Batik Art of Dorothy Bunny Bowen
+Placitas Artists - Dorothy "Bunny" Bowen

 Born in 1945, Dorothy grew up in Virginia's Shenandoah Valley, surrounded by the Blue Ridge Mountains.
 Originally an oil painter, she earned an A.B. in Art Studio from Randolph-Macon Woman's College in Lynchburg, Virginia, and was elected to Phi Beta Kappa.
 She also studied printmaking at Virginia Commonwealth University in Richmond.